ampartridge/itbs_2018/index.md

 There are no attendance fees, but places will be allocated on a first-come-first-served basis.

-## Slides
+## Materials

-Slides will be available here before the workshop.
+Slides and any other relevant materials will be available here after the workshop.

 ## Contact details